-This week, Team Y enjoys time in the Ferrari 812 Superfast – the fastest car we’ve ever tested.
+This week, motoring expert Alvin Thomas enjoys time in the Ferrari 812 Superfast – the fastest car he has ever tested.

 Diabolically quick.
 Mesmerisingly well-disciplined.
 Passionately designed.